twome/pinguno/docs/bugs.md

 - [test, fragility] make sure we don't try to write to a file while already writing to a file
 	- asyncify the write calls

-- [dev] hitting a webpack compilation error in JS stops the js-watch process from continually re-running